ankon/xtrkcad/app/lib/Readme.md

 Super-user access will be required to install this.
 Be aware that you don't invoke any other existing *xtrkcad* installation when running the program.

-The debian package is new (and experimental).
+The debian package is new but better integrated, and we recommend Debian-type distro users try it first.

 Installing the shell archive xtrkcad-setup-5.2.0Beta2.0-1.x86_64.sh will install in the current directory.
 You will be given the choice of whether to install the bin/ and share/ directories in the current directory or in a subdirectory (xtrkcad-setup-5.2.0Beta2.0-1.x86_64/).
 You must set the environment variable XTRKCADLIB to the location of the share/xtrkcad directory: